gkjohnson/three-mesh-bvh/README.md

 raycaster.intersectObjects( [ mesh ] );
 ```

-## Other BVH Types
+## Additional Geometry BVHs

-In addition to `MeshBVH` for triangle meshes, the library provides specialized BVH implementations for other primitive types:
+In addition to `MeshBVH` for triangle meshes, the library provides specialized BVH implementations for other geometry types:

 - **PointsBVH** - For `THREE.Points` geometries
 - **LineBVH** - For `THREE.Line` geometries